alvinxhan/PhyCLIP/README.md

 ### Prerequisite: ILP solver
 PhyCLIP currently supports two ILP solvers.
 You can choose either **_ONE_** to install depending on your access to these solvers:

-1. **Gurobi** optimizer (http://www.gurobi.com/) is a commercial linear and quadratic programming solver with free licenses available for academic users.
+1. **Gurobi** optimizer (http://www.gurobi.com/) is a commercial linear and quadratic programming solver with FREE licenses available for academic users.
 2. **GLPK** (GNU Linear Programming Kit, https://www.gnu.org/software/glpk/) is a free and open-source package intended for solving large-scale linear programming, mixed integer programming, and other related problems.

+If you are a university user (i.e. you have internet access from a recognized academic domain, e.g. '.edu' addresss), we highly reccomend running PhyCLIP with the Gurobi solver.
+While GLPK is free under the GNU General Public License, it performs poorly in terms of both speed and solvability (GLPK version 4.65 solved only 2 of the 87 standard test-set mixed-integer programming models whereas Gurobi is the fastest solver for all 87 benchmark problems, see http://plato.asu.edu/ftp/milpc.html).

 #### Gurobi
-If you are a university user (i.e. you have internet access from a recognized academic domain, e.g. '.edu' addresss), we highly reccomend running PhyCLIP with the Gurobi solver.
 The easiest way to install Gurobi is via the Anaconda platform:

 1. Make sure you have Anaconda for Python 2.7 installed (see above).